West Canberra Wanderers FC: 2018 season

 27 November 2017, Woden Weston FC appointed El Salvadoran born Rey Castro as the club's Head Coach and Technical Director.
 Castro had previously managed a young Wanderers Men's 1st grade on interim basis in 2016 (managing 2 wins and a draw in 12 games).
 As announced in Woden - Weston FC's Facebook page, Rey Castro's appointment as head coach was meant for Wanderers officials to create a pathway to NPL football for youth (women and men) in the region.
 Castro has been part of Wanderer's coaching staff for the previous two seasons as Technical Director.

 Club facilities

 West Canberra Wanderers FC home fields are at the Melrose Synthetic & Grass fields in Pearce ACT.
-Additional training grounds include fields at Wanniassa 101 & 102.
+Additional training grounds include fields at Garran near the Canberra Hospital.

 Players

 Inaugural squad

 After the merger and with the departure of previous Woden Valley FC head coach Mitch Stevens and Weston-Molonglo FC head coach Graeme Plath, only six players returned from the Woden Valley team that competed in the 2014 ACTPL and three players from the 2014 Premiership winning Weston-Molonglo FC Capital League side.
 The new squad for 2015 saw a number of players drafted in from Canberra City (who dropped out of the NPL) and Monaro Panthers.

 The long-term plan for the club is to bring players through the youth ranks into the senior elite setup.
 The major challenge for the club that has a youth pool of over 3,500 players to draw from is to retain strong players once they graduate to first team football as traditionally both the community clubs struggled to compete financially with some of the other NPL clubs in the ACT when previously participating in the first grade.